 It may be that, if the baby’s still breastfeeding, the mother cuts out dairy from her diet – or, if a baby’s using a formula, it’s helpful to switch to a hypoallergenic version, to avoid any triggers.

 If a baby’s over one year old, feeding it with fortified, unsweetened soy milk in accompaniment with other foods can help provide nutrition that is close to cow’s milk, including its protein content.
-It’s useful to remember, though, that the body has more trouble accessing nutrients that are added to milk to fortify it, so fortified soy milk may not be the best source.

 Using almond milk as an alternative to cow’s milk after the first year of an infant’s life is also certainly an option – but if so, make sure that the almond milk used is an unsweetened and fortified version, and consumed as part of a healthy and varied diet.